 Let’s see how it works.
 You have probably organized your hiring process into stages.
 Each stage is supposed to identify the best candidates and dismiss the others.
 Here’s what the Historic Pipeline report looks like:

-You’ll notice that 90% of the candidates move forward from the “Test” stage to the “Phone Screen” stage.
-When you only reject 10% of the candidates from one stage to the next, you’re not much closer to a decision – you’re just delaying the time to hire for a few days.
+The darker section of each bar represents the number of candidates who have been left at that stage.
+The lighter section indicates the number of candidates who’ve been disqualified in that stage.
+When you only reject, for example, 10% of the candidates from one stage to the next, you’re not much closer to a decision – you’re just delaying the time to hire for a few days.
 In a war for talent, this delay might just cost you your next hire.